Metre Convention: Post-1875 developments

-Extensions to the treaty (1921) and development of SI
+Extensions to the treaty (1921) and development of the SI

-The metre convention was originally drawn up with the main purpose of providing a standards of length and mass only.
+The metre convention was originally drawn up with the main purpose of providing standards of length and mass only.
 Standards relating to other quantities were under the control of other bodies – time was measured by astronomers, electrical units by a series of ad-hoc international conferences, and other physical standards and concepts were maintained or defined by international bodies such as International Congress of Applied Chemistry or the International Union of Pure and Applied Physics.

 In 1901 Giorgi published a proposal for building a coherent set of units based on four base units – the metre, kilogram, second and one electrical unit (ampere, volt or ohm).
 In 1921 the convention was extended to permit the promotion of standards relating to any physical quantity which greatly increased the scope of the CIPM's remit and implicitly giving it freedom to exploit Giorgi's proposals.
-The 8th CGPM (1933) resolved to work with other international bodies to agree standards for electrical units that could be related back to the international prototypes.
+The 8th CGPM (1933) resolved to work with other international bodies to agree to standards for electrical units that could be related back to the international prototypes.
 This was agreed in principle by the International Electrotechnical Commission at its congress in Brussels in 1935 subject to the choice of the fourth unit being agreed with, amongst others, the appropriate consultative committee of the CIPM.

-In 1948, three years after the end of the Second World War and fifteen years after the 8th CGPM, the 9th CGPM was convened.
+In 1948, three years after the end of World War II and fifteen years after the 8th CGPM, the 9th CGPM was convened.
 In response to formal requests made by the International Union of Pure and Applied Physics and by the French Government to establish a practical system of units of measure, the CGPM requested the CIPM to prepare recommendations for a single practical system of units of measurement, suitable for adoption by all countries adhering to the Metre Convention.
 At the same time the CGPM formally adopted a recommendation for the writing and printing of unit symbols and of numbers.
 The recommendation also catalogued the recommended symbols for the most important MKS and CGS units of measure and for the first time the CGPM made recommendations concerning derived units.

 The CIPM's draft proposal, which was an extensive revision and simplification of the metric unit definitions, symbols and terminology based on the MKS system of units, was put to the 10th CGPM in 1954.
 In the proposal the CIPM recommended that the ampere be the base unit from which electromechanical standards would be derived.
 After negotiations with the CIS and IUPAP, two further base units, the degree kelvin and the candela were also proposed as base units.
 The full system and name "Système international d'unités" were adopted at the 11th CGPM.
 During the years that followed the definitions of the base units and particularly the mise en pratique to realize these definitions have been refined.